 So, your best bet is to hire a criminal defense attorney right away and let them call the federal agents who executed the search warrant, talk to them, let them know that you're represented.

-Also your lawyer can see if there's a prosecutor on the case, because once they examine those devices and if they find child pornography or evidence of a sex crime on there, they're going to come and arrest you.
+Also, your lawyer can see if there's a prosecutor on the case because once they examine those devices and find child pornography or evidence of a sex crime on there, they're going to come and arrest you.